 Dr. Hayne's (Ph.D. in Management Information Systems

-to use innovative technology to solve real business problems.
-To this end he has implemented
+innovative technologies to solve real business problems.
+He has

-appeared in such journals as Journal of Management Information Systems,
+appearing in such journals as Decision Sciences, Journal of Management Information Systems,

 Journal of Organizational Computing & Electronic Commerce,